netdata/netdata/web/gui/custom/README.md

 Note: index.html has a different syntax.
 Don't use it as a template for simple custom dashboards.

+> Some operating systems will use `/opt/netdata/usr/share/netdata/web` as the web directory.
+If you're not sure where
+> yours is, navigate to `http://NODE:19999/netdata.conf` in your browser, replacing `NODE` with the IP address or hostname
+> of your node, and find the `# web files directory = ` setting.
+The value listed is the web directory for your system.

 ## Example empty dashboard

 If you need to create a new dashboard on an empty page, we suggest the following